 - £8.49 per month or £55.17 per year for RescueTime Premium.

 Covid-19 means our reliance on video conferencing apps has skyrocketed.
 From checking in on family to working remotely, apps like Zoom have brought us closer when we need to stay apart.

 For businesses, the evolution of video apps means you can collaborate in real-time with developers in Bali or translators in Tokyo.
 Simply send your contacts an invite link and use it to dial into the video call.

 For start-ups, the aptly named Zoom Free account gives you unlimited video calls.
 The only caveat is that there’s a 40-minute cap on all video calls and a 100-participant limit.

 If you need recordings of important meetings, Zoom’s cloud feature (paid subscriptions only) records and stores unlimited video calls.
 Never miss out on key insights from meetings and presentations again.

 - £15.99 for Zoom Business and Zoom Enterprise.

 Alternatives: Google Meets, Skype and WhatsApp

 Need a freelancer for your business?
 Look no further than Azimo’s guide on how to find the perfect freelance talent.
-If you’re looking for the best way to pay your freelancers, get five fee-free transfers when you register with Azimo Business.

 With workplace messages crossing multiple teams and channels, they can be difficult to separate.
 You may want to avoid sending emails when a simple thumbs-up will do.